 Despite organizing the activities of the Business Ethics Center, I did not give up my engagement in alternative economics.
 In 1994 I defended my PhD dissertation, “The Challenge of Alternative Economics”, in the Hungarian Academy of Sciences.
 The dissertation was a summary of my decade-long work on alternative economics.

 I was also interested in communitarianism, which was flourishing in the USA.
-I published the paper “I, We and She” on Amitai Etzioni’s “person in the community” model that suggests including Mother Nature among the players of socioeconomic life.
+I published the paper “I, We and She” in the Journal of Socio-Economics on Amitai Etzioni’s “person in the community” model.
+I suggested to include Mother Nature (“She”) among the players of socioeconomic life.
 My extended model states that the individual, the community, and the natural environment are irreducible entities and that the plurality of individual, social, and ecological values should be acknowledged.
-Only a right balance among individuals, communities, and nature can assure the survival and well-being of man on the Earth.
+Only a right balance among individuals, communities, and nature can assure the survival and well-being of humnaity on the Earth.

 The Netherland Institute for Advanced Studies (1996)

-I spent the fall semester in 1996 at the Netherland Institute for Advanced Studies (NIAS)in Wassenaar, the Netherlands.
-I was working on my project “Responsible Decision Making,” and my departure point was that the most important decisions in business and politics are made in complex choice situations.
+I spent the fall semester in 1996 at the Netherland Institute for Advanced Studies (NIAS) in Wassenaar, The Netherlands.
+I was working on my project “Responsible Decision Making”.
+My departure point was that the most important decisions in business and politics are made in complex choice situations.
 In such situations the decision has wide-ranging consequences, and not only the decision maker but also other parties are affected by the outcome of the choice.
 For this reason responsibility is unavoidably present in complex choice situations.
 There are ethical norms that represent different duties of the decision makers.
 Also, various stakeholders represent values and interests that the decision makers should respect

 My responsible-decision-making model suggests the selection of the least worst alternative in the decision space of deontological, goal-achievement, and stakeholder values.
 The underlying principle is that the decision maker should find an optimal balance across different value dimensions.
 The irreducible complexity of business and public policy decisions can be handled by the help of the maximin rule that permits only limited tradeoffs among different values.
-It implies that quality of lifecan be preserved and enhanced if decision makers pay equal attention to all the relevant value perspectives in the decision situation.
-Responsible decision making is not a luxury; rather, it is a precondition of life worthyto live.
+It implies that quality of life can be preserved and enhanced if decision makers pay equal attention to all the relevant value dimensions in the decision situation.
+Responsible decision making is not a luxury; rather, it is a precondition of life worthy to live.

 At NIAS I completed the first draft of my book presenting this model.
 After several revisions and further development the book, Responsible Decision Making was published by Transactions Publishers in 2008 in New Brunswick and London.